 At the Sydney Children’s Hospital, Jack’s history was reviewed.
 We saw an Ophthalmologist to check Jack’s eyes, nothing concerning identified other than Lisch nodules on his iris.
 This was followed by a review of his MRI with a Pediatric Neurologist, again nothing of concern was identified.
 Jack has now begun taking medication as an early intervention tool that has mostly been successful in alleviating the onset of his head symptoms which in turn prevents the onset of vomiting and hospital visits.

-Jack’s school held its first ‘Green & Blue Day’ this year raising awareness of NF and asked for a gold coin donation in support of the CTF and further research.
-Jack took green and blue donuts and balloons in for his class with the support of his teacher.
+Jack’s school holds a ‘Green & Blue Day’ each year to raise awareness of NF and asks for a gold coin donation in support of the CTF and further research.
+Jack takes green and blue donuts and balloons in for his class with the support of his teacher.
 Out of over 500 children, Jack has had very few negative contacts with other children in relation to NF.